-With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.
+With the advent of content and digital marketing, blogging with unique blog ideas have become a strategic asset and an integral element for many companies.

 It won’t be far-fetched to say, that blogging has evolved into a reliable medium to attract leads, educate, engage and retain customers for businesses.

-In this post, we will give you a detailed pathway on how to go about blog management, writing SEO friendly and relevant blog posts for the target audience, and measure success from your blog management exercise.
+In this post, we will give you a detailed pathway on how to go about blog management, by choosing unique blog ideas that your target audience love reading.

-After reading this Bloggers Guide, you will be able to manage your blogging strategy to engage your prospects and attract leads to your business.
+After reading this guide, you will be able to manage your blogging strategy by coming up with good blog topics that can engage your prospects and attract quality leads to your business.

 According to Hubspot’s marketing statistics, 55% of the marketers admit to keeping blogging as their top inbound priority in 2018.
 Nonetheless, blogging is increasingly being adopted by companies.